gmanstewart01/Blog/Instructions/README.md

 <br>

-This is necessary for all users who wish to view their browser on a local host, an incredibly important aspect for PHP coding.
-Docker is a free platform through which developers can test their software.
+This is necessary for all users who wish to view their browser on a locally hosted server, an incredibly important aspect for PHP coding.
+Docker is a free platform through which developers can test their software on a local host.

 <br>